a2life/shogi-board/readme.md

 parameters--
+### parameters are object element inside the object literal.
+The following parameters are currently recognized.
 - sOnHand or senteOnHand : string indicating on hand pieces for sente. default is none. ex. "l,l,p" (see below)
 - gOnHand or goteOnHand: string indicating on hand pieces for gote. default is none ex. "l,l,p" (see below)
 - sOnBoard or senteOnBoard: string indicating on board pieces for sente. default is initial setup for sente for no handicap game. ex.
 "11l,21n,31s,41g,51k,13p,22b"